Stillwell H. Russell: Legal problems and prison sentence

-In March 1882, Department of Justice agents discovered irregularities in the accounts that Russell kept in his office.
+In March 1882, investigators discovered irregularities in some of the accounts kept by Russell's deputies, which were distributed over an enormous area stretching from the Arkansas border to El Paso.
 Several suits were brought against him during the month.
-In May, he was charged with misappropriating government funds, arrested and put under a $4,000 bond.
+In May, he was charged with misappropriating government funds, arrested, and put under a $4,000 bond.
 More charges were made in early 1883, "on the account of irregularities in summoning juries".
 Russell went on trial in San Antonio starting March 29, 1883.
 By the end of April, Russell was convicted of "rendering false accounts to the government."
-Monetary claims were in the range of 40 to 50 thousand dollars.
+Monetary claims were in the range of $50,000.
 He was sentenced to two years in prison, to be served at the Illinois State Penitentiary at Chester, Illinois.